6 Benefits of Initial Coin Offering Options As Crowdfunding

 - NXT, formerly known as Antshares, has gone through two rounds of token sales.
 This service, with connections to both Microsoft and the government of China, started at 3 cents in its first ICO.
 From October 2015 to January 2018, their coin value rose to $180.
 NXT, whose white paper explains its offering, is one of the most substantial ROI coin offerings in existence.

-When seeking funding for innovative business opportunities, ICOs are a creative, new approach.
-While there are potential downsides to initial coin offerings, there are also many advantages.
+When seeking business funding, ICOs are a creative, new approach.
+Although there is potential downsides to initial coin offerings, there are also notable advantages.
 With the potential for massive returns from passionate investors, they’re a perfect crowdfunding vehicle.

-Are you interested in business financing?
-Fora Financial provides funding to small businesses.
-Complete the form below for a free quote.
+If you’re interested in business financing, we can help; Fora Financial provides funding to small businesses.
+Complete the form below for a free business funding quote.

 Editorial Note: Any opinions, analyses, reviews or recommendations expressed in this article are those of the author's alone, and have not been reviewed, approved, or otherwise endorsed by any of these entities.